Abednego-py/ZinaPay-Bank-Customer-Analysis/ReadMe.md

 - Customer acquisition should be improved on in Spain/Germany while consolidating efforts in France.
 We can replicate customer acquisition efforts in France in Spain/Germany.

 - Our customer profile is 18% of young adult indicating that our banks is more suited for youths (30 - 60).
-We should find ways to attract young adults (18-20)yrs using
+We should find ways to attract young adults (18-20)yrs using incentives

-- We have 10% more males but more females have churned, indicating that we need to investigate why customers that are females are churning.
-Efforts should be made to address this churn.
+- The bank has 10% more males but more females have churned, indicating that we need to investigate why customers that are females are churning.
+Chances are our female customers aren't getting what they want from the services we offer.

 - There is a good probability (64%) that customers without credit card churn.
 Encouraging customers to obtain credit cards can address this.